Dumbbell Biceps Curl with Static Hold

 - 1

-Stand up straight with your feet shoulder-width apart, holding a dumbbell in each hand at your sides.
+Stand with your feet shoulder-width apart, holding a dumbbell in each hand with your palms facing forward.

 - 2